Serbz/SwissAHKnife/README.md

 ;;;     Added GUI Controls
 ;;;     Added an initial setup for account names so it will work for not just me ;;;     Changed many static variabls to dynamic
-;;;     The twitch/obs timers are set to off by default ;;;
+;;;     The twitch/obs timers are set to off by default.
+;;;